fndvit/mds-udg-viz-i-dgpcd-hackathon-24/README.md

 **📅 Pre-hackathon preparations:**

-- Familiarize with IMDB data and Cornell's Movie Dialog Corpus.
+- Familiarize with IMDB data and Cornell's Movie Dialog Corpus —including understanding each variables and doing any data cleanup required.
+- Research inclusivity in cinema and review the [helpful tools and resources](#some-helpful-tools-and-resources).
+- Plan your particular tasks and objectives.
-- Team meetings to discuss roles and strategy.
+- Discuss in teams your roles and strategy.
-- Establish communication and project management tools.
+- Set up communication and project management tools.
-- Prepare your computing environment for data analysis and visualization.
+- Set up your computing environment for data analysis and visualization.

 > **⚠ IMPORTANT NOTE:**
 > Collaboration is key.
 Ensure to coordinate with other teams as each group’s output is interconnected.